 While it is not exactly an original concept, the Tonda PF has been executed well in both design and quality, which helps it stand out.

 Up close, the Micro-Rotor reveals a high level of fit and finish, particularly in terms of the dial and movement.
-The barleycorn guilloche on the dial is perhaps the finest engine turning on a sports watch.
+The barleycorn guilloche on the dial is perhaps the finest engine turning on a sports watch, despite being done by CNC machine.

 And the thin movement is finished to a high level, albeit in an industrial haute horlogerie sense, but still putting it on the same level as comparable movements from the likes of Vacheron Constantin and Patek Philippe.